 For those who might not have a full understanding of the concept, or may be confused about whether there is a difference between revenue forecasting and sales forecasting, not to worry.
 We’ll do a quick run-through of what it is before we show you all the benefits of revenue forecasting.

-To explain it in the most basic and understandable way, a revenue forecast is an estimate – which has taken relevant calculations and information into account – of how much money will come into your business in the year ahead.
+To explain it in the most basic and understandable way, a revenue forecast is an estimate – which has taken relevant calculations and information into account – of how much money will come into your business in the weeks, months, or even years ahead.

-Many have moved on from old methods of forecasting which includes tiring and time-consuming spreadsheets to instead making use of forecasting software, which makes the process much easier.
+Many have moved on from old methods of forecasting, which include tiring and time-consuming spreadsheets, to using forecasting software, which makes the once arduous forecasting process much easier.

 Of course, there is a lot more to know about the concept, but to understand the benefits of revenue forecasting, the basics are enough.